helmuth99/GravityUI/README.md

 Details (Damage Meter)
 Plater (Nameplates)
 WeakAuras (WeakAuras)
-Leatrix Plus (Many functions for Interface "minimap")
+Leatrix Plus (Many functions for Interface "minimap")  Currently the import is getting blocked.
+We are working on a fix.
+Fast and ugly fix is /ltp > Interface > Enhanced Minimap.

 **[nice to have]**
 Baganator + Syndicator (Bags)